-Shoes: 1 pair tall black boots; 1 pair hiking boots; 1 pair running sneakers; 1 pair short black boots*; 1 pair black shoes with small heel; 1 pair black sandals; 1 pair hiking/walking flip-flops; 1 pair simple black flats.
+What I originally packed: 1 pair tall black boots; 1 pair hiking boots; 1 pair running sneakers; 1 pair black shoes with small heel; 1 pair black sandals; 1 pair hiking/walking flip-flops; 1 pair simple black flats.

 Notes on shoes: Moldova will be very hard on your shoes.
 This picture is taken after about one year of wear in Moldova.
 The two pairs that have the most wear were already fairly well-worn when I came, but even the short boots that are good quality are starting to wear, and I’ve only been wearing them about a month.
 I replaced the heel on the tall boots, but after 2 Moldovan winters, they are on their last leg.
 Moldovan roads are dusty (or muddy), rocky, and uneven, plus you’ll be doing a lot of walking.
-I don’t think I’ve worn the sneakers a single time, and the hiking boots only once or twice.
+I rarely wear the sneakers, and the hiking boots only a few times.
 I’ve also found that I don’t wear the flats much, as the seasons pretty much transition from very cold to very hot.
 The black sandals only made it about one year.
 My parents brought a replacement pair last summer, but they broke almost immediately, so I’ll need to replace them here.
 I did not bring winter (snow) boots and do not regret it.
 I’ve found the tall black boots or my hiking boots suffice just fine.
 Keep in mind that shoes and clothing are expensive in Moldova and generally poor-quality.

-Summer/Spring/Fall: 1 light rain jacket; 1 small umbrella; 1 pair sunglasses; 1 breathable baseball hat; 1 swimming suit; 1 plastic frisbee.
+What I originally packed: 1 light rain jacket; 1 small umbrella; 1 pair sunglasses; 1 breathable baseball hat; 1 swimming suit; 1 plastic frisbee.

 Notes on technology: my laptop kicked the bucket one week before I left and I ended up having to take my mom’s clunky Dell laptop.
-I really wish it was lighter/smaller.
+It was larger and heavier than I would have preferred.
 Peace Corps packing lists will tell you that a laptop is optional.
 It isn’t.
 You will need a laptop for many things.
 During my 2nd winter, my laptop stopped working unless plugged in.
 I purchased a new laptop when home at Christmas and love that it’s lightweight, thin, has a long battery life, and works well!
 I love the tablet for reading kindle books- make sure you have a library card in the USA that connects you with free kindle books to borrow!
 I purchased the Lumix camera after coming here (from Amazon.uk).
-It was a good price, but it’s a little bigger than I’d prefer and wish I had just bought a new really good point-and-shoot (mine is quite old and I’ve been having issues with it).
+It’s one of the best purchases I made- I take so many more photos.
 If you have a smartphone in the United States and can unlock it, most volunteers do so and like that they have a high-quality smartphone.
 If not (like me), Peace Corps will provide you with a simple smartphone (Peace Corps pays for the monthly fees regardless of whether you bring a phone or get one from Peace Corps, which currently includes 4 GB of data per month).
 Wifi is affordable on your stipend, and coverage is pretty good in most places.
 My host family did not have internet, so I purchased it myself- I have a small mobile modem, which I love as I can take it with me anywhere.
-I currently pay for 50 GB per month at the cost of 200 lei per month ($10USD), but there are multiple options and price points depending on your needs.
+I currently pay for 50 GB per month at the cost of 300 lei per month ($15 USD), but there are multiple options and price points depending on your needs.
 I also didn’t bring an external hard-drive and wish I did (I brought one back from the U.S. at Christmas).

 Luggage, Backpacks, and Bags